irelandeca123/Data-Representation-and-Querying-Project-2015/README.md

 DELETE / request HTTP/1.1
 Host: www.sports.com
 Content-Type: application/jsonrequest
-Content-Length: 88
+Content-Length:88
 Connection: Keep-Alive

-{"OBJECTID": "2", "Name": "Ballinameen GAA", "Web": "www.Ballinameen.ie"}
+{"OBJECTID": "3", "Name": "Boyle GAA Club"}
 ```
-This request will basically delete the website ("Web") for the given ID "2" and will return JSON.
+This request will basically delete the whole record with Object id 3 and will return in JSON format.